TIGRLab/datman-dashboard/docs/developer.rst

 Debugging Tips
 --------------
 * To help with debugging, consider using the `Flask Debug Toolbar. <https://flask-debugtoolbar.readthedocs.io/en/latest/index.html>`_
-  It can help identify what's generating most of the load time and help you identify if your SQLAlchemy code is accidentally generating a large number of queries.
+  It can assist in identifying bottlenecks in load time caused by excess querying by giving you a breakdown of your SQLAlchemy queries.